 Scientific Articles on PubMed

-- Schröder R, Vielhaber S, Wiedemann FR, Kornblum C, Papassotiropoulos A, Broich P, Zierz S, Elger CE, Reichmann H, Seibel P, Klockgether T, Kunz WS.
+- Schroder R, Vielhaber S, Wiedemann FR, Kornblum C, Papassotiropoulos A, Broich P, Zierz S, Elger CE, Reichmann H, Seibel P, Klockgether T, Kunz WS.
 New insights into the metabolic consequences of large-scale mtDNA deletions: a quantitative analysis of biochemical, morphological, and genetic findings in human skeletal muscle.
 J Neuropathol Exp Neurol.
-2000 May;59(5):353-60.
+2000 May;59(5):353-60. doi: 10.1093/jnen/59.5.353.
 Citation on PubMed

 - Yamashita S, Nishino I, Nonaka I, Goto YI.
 Genotype and phenotype analyses in 136 patients with single large-scale mitochondrial DNA deletions.
 J Hum Genet.
 2008;53(7):598. doi: 10.1007/s10038-008-0289-8.
 Epub 2008 Apr 15.
 Citation on PubMed